 - Alitalia Milan Linate to Dubrovnik

-- Easyjet Milan Malpensa to Zadar, Split and Dubrovnik; Venice to Split new for 2018! and Dubrovnik new for 2018!; Naples to Split and Dubrovnik
+- Easyjet Milan Malpensa to Zadar, Split and Dubrovnik; Venice to Split and Dubrovnik; Naples to Split and Dubrovnik

-- Volotea Milan Bergamo to Dubrovnik new for 2018! and Split new for 2018!; Palermo to Split new for 2018!; Bari to Dubrovnik new for 2018!; Venice to Split and Dubrovnik
+- Volotea Milan Bergamo to Dubrovnik and Split; Palermo to Split; Bari to Dubrovnik; Venice to Split and Dubrovnik

 - Vueling Rome Fiumicino to Dubrovnik, Split and Zadar; Florence to Split